Phenylalanine N-monooxygenase

+The enzyme uses molecular oxygen and reduced nicotinamide adenine dinucleotide phosphate (NADPH) to convert L-phenylalanine first to its N-hydroxy derivative and then to N,N-dihydroxy-L-phenylalanine.
+This compound is unstable and loses carbon dioxide and water to give the (E) isomer of phenylacetaldoxime.

-Phenylalanine N-monooxygenase is a heme-thiolate protein (P-450).
+Phenylalanine N-monooxygenase is a cytochrome P450 protein containing heme.
 It is part of the pathway in plants which converts phenylalanine to the glucosinolate, glucotropaeolin, which contributes to the characteristic flavor of brassicas.